ainayunni/babeehive/README.md

 * Role-based system: There are 3 roles for this system which are admin, teacher and parents.
 And each role will have a different view on the dashboard, which their privilege is limited to the task that they can do.
 * Encrypted cookie: As the cookie is unsecure, the cookie will be encrypted on the web client and will be compared to the server-side to check the authentication to avoid from being tempered or stolen.
 * Log out function: The user can log out with a single click
+* Enforce idle session time out: After 20 minutes being idle, the system will auto out log out and the user need to log in back into the system

 iv. **XSS and CSRF Prevention**
 * Sanitize input by using "curly" braces {{ }} which display data passed to the Blade views by wrapping the variable in it.
 This is to prevent XSS attacks for from the input